 5) Phosphates can end up in your water by tracking lawn fertilizer into the pool.
 They can go undetected because they require a separate test to detect their presence.
 Phosphates can be a problem because they react with the chlorine and basically cancel out the chlorine’s effectiveness.
 Phos Free by Natural Chemistry is the best way to remove phosphates from your pool.
 You can keep your pool phosphate free by regularly using Phos Free as part of your pool chemical maintenance.

 Testing your pool water regularly is the only way to determine when chemicals levels are outside the normal range, so test your pool water regularly.
 Many pool supply stores will test pool water for free, and if they find anything that's out of balance, recommend the products needed and amount of each product to bring your pool back into the healthy range.

-If you are interested in a new pool or considering remodeling your existing pool, contact us at Grand Vista Pools for a free consultation.
+If you are interested having us provide your swimming pool maintenance or if you are interested in a new pool or considering remodeling your existing pool, contact us at Grand Vista Pools for a free consultation.
 We are the premier Trinity pool builder serving Tampa, Clearwater, New Port Richey and everywhere in between.